 - the Edge Side Includes wikipedia page

 - Edge Side Includes first appeared in 2001

 - See also: xml, ssi

-- I have 22 facts about Edge Side Includes. what would you like to know? email me and let me know how I can help.
+- Have a question about Edge Side Includes not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: